Skip Navigation Links www.nws.noaa.gov

 Flow path: GTS data from ARINC => NWSTG -- TNC => CCS

 These data are distributed from ARINC, many of which are distributed through the Leesburg link.
-ACARS will often be flagged for deficiency during times of normally light air traffic such as early Sunday and Monday mornings and holidays.
+ACARS could be flagged for deficiency during times of normally light air traffic such as early Sunday and Monday mornings and holidays.
 If it is flagged when normal or greater air traffic would be expected, check bulletin header IUAX02 KARP in FADD to see if any recent bulletins were made.
 Then query TOC Tech Control for an explanation.
 They may contact ARINC or Leesburg for assistance in troubleshooting.

 ACARSA (Auto MDCRS ACARS aircraft data (ARINC) via AFWA):